imdfaizuddin/Java-programs/CS/Digital Electronics -k-map (sop & pos).md

 Each type of device has its own strengths and is suited to different tasks depending on the requirements of accuracy, signal range, and complexity.

-### breakdown of embedded systems, microcomputers, and minicomputers based on their size and capabilities:
+### 2. Breakdown of embedded systems, microcomputers, and minicomputers based on their size and capabilities:

 ### **Embedded Systems**